 We are entering an era of billions of users and trillions of online accounts.
-This is attracting a growing wave of attacks targeting online services of all sizes.
+This is attracting a growing wave of attacks like fake reviews targeting online services of all sizes.
 The Internet user population is now 3 billion strong .
 There are now over 3 million mobile apps and online services available, and most people have registered accounts with at least 26 of them .
 That’s creating a huge surface area of online services and user accounts to protect.

 Not only are there more mobile apps and web sites than ever before, but they are also becoming much more complex.
 To continuously drive strong user growth, modern online services are rapidly evolving from single-function sites to feature-rich platforms that have a blend of social networking, e-commerce, gaming and online-to-offline (O2O) services attributes.
 While each of these new “features” makes the service more attractive to benign users, they are also potential vulnerabilities to be exploited by bad actors.